Rwn-A/cfdeez/README.md

 ### Config Options
 Below is a reference of all options available in the configuration file.

-**Note:** Defining some of the below options will require that other options also be defined.
-The application will tell you if your missing an option and you can refer here for what it means and how to define it.
+> [!TIP]
-> [!NOTE]
+> Defining some of the below options will require that other options also be defined.
+The application will tell you
-> Section is blank for now until project matures.
+> if your missing an option and you can refer here for what it means and how to define it.

 ## License
 The CFD library and application code are licensed under the **GPL** license.